coldshrine/study-notes/talks/the-art-of-destroying-software.md

 Refuse also to deploy more than a thousand lines of code to production.
 Smaller chunks are easier to deploy, test, rollback and debug.

 Teams want to build programs that are inherently too big and too complex.

+Developers usually have the habit of solving problems nobody has.

+> I could do it in a simple way, but if I did it won't be up to my level of intellect, so I am going to make it more complicated so it is worthy of me.

+You won't be able to predict the use case of the future, make your system easier to delete than to change.

+Don't plan for future changes, focus on the ability to rewrite from scratch when changes happen.
+Make decisions in the last responsible moment.

+The identifying trait of good code is small isolated programs that can be deleted on the fly.